 How to switch from halogen to LED ?

 Undoubtedly, the first point to consider is the base of your current light.
+This way you immediately know how much Volt your current halogen lamp works on.
+The lamp base is suitable for either 12 Volt or 230 Volt (mains) and never for both.
 When switching to LED, it's important to choose a product that has the same base so that you can simply replace your old halogen light with an LED one.

 The base (or cap) is the part of a light that connects it to a suitable fixture.
 E27 (aka Edison screw) is one of the most common bases for light bulbs, while GU10 is one of the most popular ones for spotlight bulbs.
+Perhaps you would like to replace a GU5.3 halogen with LED?
 Be aware that there are lots of different types of bases available so take care to choose the right one.

 Being able to dim your lights comes in handy in all sorts of situations.
 It allows you to determine the amount of available light at any time so that you can easily match it to your requirements whenever you desire.